ndbellew/AppliedCryptography/Assignments/Homework2/Answersheet.md

 ### A

 This proof is relatively simple, plugging in the value for b into the a equation and foiling the answer.
 The basis of this is that if you take $\mod n$ of $\mod n$ then you will always get the exact same result.
-Such that $ X \mod n == X \mod n \mod n $
+Such that ${X \mod n == X \mod n \mod n }$

 $\begin{aligned}
 a = b (\mod n) and \; b = c (\mod n)  \therefore \;\; & a = c (\mod n) \\